Language-Science-Models-Lab/voss/README.md

 From the ".../Language-Science-Models-Lab/voss" directory, enter
 >>python3 Game_fns.py

+Alternatively, if you have pypy installed, running pypy3 Game_fns.py is of course faster.

 Using IDLE in Windows/Linux/Mac
 Open "Game_fns.py".
 Use the f5 key or "Run > Run Module" from the menu.